dybber/fcl/designthoughts.md

  * Perhaps move toLocal/toGlobal/reorder-annotations to the
    type-level?
 Maybe on function arrows, an effect-system of some kind?

- * Data-movement from host-to-device is not mentioned in Michel Steuwers design, we should be able to do this explicitly.

 Output of compilation
 ---------------------